JamesHutchison/megamock/GUIDANCE.md

 MegaMock is intended to _replace_ the built in `unittest.mock` library.
 In many cases it can be a drop in replacement.

-Do not write "Fake" and "Real" classes if you can avoid it.
-Instead of write real classes and use mocking when fake behavior is needed.
+As mentioned earlier in the guidance, do not write "Fake" and "Real" classes if you can avoid it.
+Instead, write real classes and use mocking when fake behavior is needed.

 Keep static typing in mind when writing code, even if you are writing a simple script that you are not type checking.
 While it may be tempting to use strings when the "value to pass around" is a complex object: